 Like the clothes you wear and the food you eat, if you wear a beard you should know where that beard came from.
 Of course, it grows out your own face, but it has been influenced by many styles throughout the years.
 Follow the continuous rise and fall of beards as a trend and pick from style guides, grooming advice, and sort through hundreds of photos of fantastically bearded faces for inspiration.

-Launched in October 2018, Modern Huntsman Volume II celebrates the freedom and privilege that we as Americans have to explore, hunt, fish and recreate on public lands, as well as highlight the contributions from private landowners to conserve and help maintain the parks, trails, and forests we all deeply appreciate.
+Launched in October 2018, Modern Huntsman Volume Two celebrates the freedom and privilege that we as Americans have to explore, hunt, fish and recreate on public lands, as well as highlight the contributions from private landowners to conserve and help maintain the parks, trails, and forests we all deeply appreciate.
 It’s all about celebrating your love for the outdoors while recognizing the importance of protecting it.